slitsche/biosoft/content/posts/reference-type.md

 investigated the society and relationships among American aborigines.
 He observed that native Americans used a terminology for their relationships which do not match the family which was lived.
 A couple of man and woman was living together for a long period which made it clear what their children are.
-Nevertheless a man called all offsprings of him and of his brothers his children.
+However a man called "children" all offspring of him and of his brothers.
 All offspring of his sisters were his nephews and nieces.
 The same was true for woman.
 A mother called all her offspring and the offspring of her sisters as children.

-Interestingly it has been found a society which actually lived this type of relationship in the Polynesian archipel.
+Interestingly it has been found a society which actually lived this type of relationship in the Polynesian islands.
 However, their names for relationships again did not match what they lived.
 All members of one generation, all brothers and sisters have been called mothers and fathers for all of their offspring.
 The people were lacking proper words for the kinship